 Step 1: Prepare Your Request

-To enable a token, use the /api/stellar-testnet/transaction/encode
+To enable a token, use the /api/stellar-testnet/transaction/encode endpoint with the enable_token mode:

 {